Sonophoto/KiCAD_docs/worksheet_layout_editor/TextFormat.md

 # Text Format for Worksheet layout (template) files

 **NOTICE:** This document is specifically written for programmers.
 You only need this information if you are writing plugins or external processing utilities.
-If you are not a programmer please use the instructions for the interactive GUI [Worksheet Layout Editor](https://github.com/Sonophoto/KiCAD_docs/tree/master/worksheet_layout_editor) to edit your worksheet templates and save the results.
+If you are not a programmer please use the instructions for the interactive GUI [Worksheet Template Editor](https://github.com/Sonophoto/KiCAD_docs/tree/master/worksheet_template_editor) to edit your worksheet templates and save the results.

+If you are a programmer the following curated list is intended to help you get up to speed quickly with the file format used by the Worksheet Template Editor.
+Please write up a PR if you have additiona links.

+## KiCAD: Uses "S-Expressions" for text data storage.

-Each line in a `.kicad_wks` is an individual record.
+Each text line in a `.kicad_wks` is an individual record.
 Each record is written as an S-Expression which is a form of data serialization (aka pickling or marshalling) like JSON or XML.
 S-Expressions are based on ideas from the Lisp programming language.

-If you need to learn this technique:
+- If you need to learn this technique:

 An overview is at [Wikipedia: S-Expressions](https://en.wikipedia.org/wiki/S-expression).